 with other things you love?

 If you aren’t clear on your style, one quick check you can try is to compare it to three other things you love in your home.
 List out three decorative items you love in your home.
+How does this new item stack up?

 4. What Your Style Isn’t